This joke is no joke.

 Chicken Out

 From time to time I chicken out.
 I backed out of a white water rafting adventure when Widow Maker and Terminator described rapids rated in the double digits.
 Then afterwards rafters hiked out of a canyon.
 (I shopped instead.)
 Merakli, a confident 18-pound Brahma chicken, flipped the connotation of the chicken out phrase when he emerged from his coop.
 I don’t think Merakli is afraid of anything.
-When next faced with a harrowing experience, chicken out like Merakli![youtube
+When next faced with a harrowing experience, chicken out like Merakli

 Things I have not done despite being able: